corda/corda-docs-portal/content/en/platform/corda/4.13/enterprise/node/deploy/env-prod-test.md

 The key thing is to look at this from the perspective of a bank implementing these Corda and Local PKI keys.

 * Corda PKI Authentication will link the Node and Bridge and authenticate to Corda Network in the outside world.
-In other words, this permits mutual authentication between a Corda Node and its Peer Corda Nodes.
+In other words, this permits mutual authentication between a Corda node and its Peer Corda nodes.
 * Local PKI Authentication will link the Bridge and Float and allow a secure tunnel into the Float from the outside world.
 In other words, this permits mutual authentication between two software components, the Bridge and the Float.